Back to blog

 Key Decision Variables

-EU data residency: a hard requirement for European enterprises, public sector, and regulated industries.
-This is the specific constraint that positions Google and Aleph Alpha in the trusted-but-captured quadrant.
+EU data residency is a hard requirement for European enterprises, public sector, and regulated industries.
+This eliminates most US hyperscalers without EU sovereign cloud offerings.

 The Decision Framework

-Use this framework to evaluate your enterprise AI platform options:
+Use this framework to evaluate your enterprise AI platform options.

 Question 1: What are your data sovereignty requirements?